18461271/precipitation-forecasting/README.md

 # precipitation-forecasting

-# the downloaded dataset is extracted in folder "data_download"

 The primary of purpose of this project is to use the last 6 years precipitation map to generate the next 7 days forecasting.

 ## My first approach is to use the Conv-LSTM, the basic idea is to apply convolution networks on images to encode local spatial temporal information and then decode this information for forecasting.

 how to  use :   run `ConvLSTM_train.py`

 1. the first step involves converting gif image to jpg image
 2. the second step is to read image data and crop uncessary text in the image, and then build a dictionary to store  image_id : 3D_image_data pairs